cartesi/compute-tutorials/gpg-verify/README.md

 ## Usage with Logger

-The [GpgVerify.sol](./contracts/GpgVerify.sol) contract includes a method for instantiating the computation using the Logger root hashes of a document and its corresponding signature.
+The [GpgVerify.sol](./contracts/GpgVerify.sol) contract includes a method for instantiating the computation using the Merkle root hashes of a document and its corresponding signature.

-In order to use it, before calling the instantiation method you should prepare the desired data and submit it to the Logger contract.
-"Preparing the data" basically involves prepending it with four bytes that encode the content length, which is the format expected by the implemented Cartesi Machine.
-The [prepend-length.sh](./cartesi-machine/prepend-length.sh) and [submit-logger.sh](./cartesi-machine/submit-logger.sh) scripts can be used to help in those tasks.
+In order to use it, before calling the instantiation method you should prepare the desired data and make it available to the Logger service.
+"Preparing the data" basically involves prepending each file with four bytes that encode the content length, which is the format expected by the implemented Cartesi Machine.
+The Merkle root hashes of the resulting files should then be computed before making the contents available to the Logger service by adding them to a Descartes node's data directory.
+The [prepend-length.sh](./cartesi-machine/prepend-length.sh) and [logger-add.sh](./cartesi-machine/logger-add.sh) scripts can be used to help in those tasks.

 For instance, for the existing [document](./cartesi-machine/document) and [signature](./cartesi-machine/signature) files, you should execute the following commands: